ChentingZ0/obsidian_notes/Thesis Ericcson.md

 Digital representations of the physical and functional characteristics of places.
 Digital twins, CAD

 Traditional pipeline:
-photogrammetry, Ray tracing, path tracing or diffusion **Ray tracing** is a technique for modeling light transport for use in a wide variety of rendering algorithms for generating digital images.
+photogrammetry, Ray tracing, path tracing or diffusion **Ray tracing** is an advanced way of rendering light and shadows in a scene.

 **Rasterization** technique utilized for rendering photorealistic scenes.
 It falls under the category of Radiance Fields, much like Nerfs.
+Rasterize refers to the process of converting a vector-based image or object into a raster or bitmap format

+**BMP** file format, bitmap: raster graphics image file format used to store bitmap digital images.

 - ***Radiance Fields***:
 Refer to a concept in computer graphics and computer vision.
 A radiance field is a 3D representation of the radiance, which describes the amount of light that travels in a particular direction through a point in space.